-All joking aside, mealtime with toddlers can be challenging, to say the least.
+All joking aside, mealtime with toddlers can be challenging.
 Refusal to eat a certain food, or anything at all, playing with food, throwing food, crying when the food is the wrong color, texture, smell, taste, etc., running around the table, exercising rude sounds…you name it, your toddler probably has done it at dinner time.
 But it doesn’t have to be this way!

-1. Set Mealtime Rules and Routine Early
+1. Set Mealtime Rules and Routines Early

 2. Be a Good Example

 We also knew this same concept was true for table manners.
-While neither my husband nor I had bad manners, we knew we’d probably need to start self-enforcing some key behaviors, such as staying seated until everyone was finished with the meal.
-If you want your kids to exhibit good manners at the dinner table, brush up on some etiquette and start practicing as early as possible.
+While neither my husband nor I had bad manners, we knew we’d probably need to start self-enforcing some key behaviors, such as staying seated until everyone finished the meal.
+If you want your kids to exhibit good manners at the dinner table, brush up on etiquette and start practicing as early as possible.

 3. Offer a Variety of Healthy Options